Navi Pillay: Early childhood

-Navanetham Nadoo was born to Narrainsamy Nadoo and Santhama Nadoo in 1941 in a poor neighborhood of Durban, Natal Province, Union of South Africa of Indian Tamil descent.
+Navanetham Naidoo was born to Narrainsamy Naidoo and Santhama Naidoo in 1941 in a poor neighborhood of Durban, Natal Province, Union of South Africa of Indian Tamil descent.
 Her grandparents came from India as indentured servants to work on South African sugar plantations in Natal in the 1890s.
 Her parents had an arranged marriage during their early teens and had eight children, the fifth being Pillay.
 Narrainsamy was a bus-driver by trade and took up other jobs such as fishing to supplement their income while Santhama was a homemaker.
 The two raised their family with strong Hindu values, emphasizing equality between the men and women in the family.
 While most of Pillay's counterparts during elementary school were married off, her parents insisted she and her two other sisters attend school like their brothers.
 At the time, there were more children in South Africa than there were spots in schools.
 Adamant on ensuring education for all her children, Pillay's mother would wait in long admission lines, using the birth certificates of her older children to get her younger children into school.
 With limited money for school supplies, Santhama Pillay would stitch together notebooks for her younger children, using blank pages from the used notebooks of her elder children.